fastify/help/.github/ISSUE_TEMPLATE/questions---help.md

 ## 💬  Question here

-a clear and concise decription of your question
+a clear and concise description of your question

 ```js
 // example codes if any